11 Foods to Avoid Heart Pain Weight Gain Infographic

 Heart Health Benefits

-The antioxidants in blueberries, as well as other berries, have been shown to reduce blood pressure and help blood move easier through the heart.
+Antioxidants in blueberries, as well as other berries, are shown to reduce blood pressure and help blood move easier through the heart.

 Weight Loss Benefits

-One serving of Blueberries provides 80 calories per cup, 4 g fiber, virtually no fat, low in sodium and provides 25% of your daily value of vitamin C.
+One serving of blueberries provides 80 calories per cup, 4 g fiber and virtually no fat.
+They’re also low in sodium and provide 25% of your daily value of vitamin C.

 4. Bananas